shrutisharma27/7targets-docs/_posts/2021-04-08-how-to-add-multiple-leads.md

 Sign in to your account.
 Click on the 'Leads' option besides 'Dashboard' on top.
 Now follow these simple steps shown below:

+## Prerequisite

+Before uploading the leads, you should have an excel sheet ready in a proper format.
+The name, email id, company, designation, etc should be formatted so that you can upload multiple leads.

+If you haven't yet prepared the sheet, do follow the steps under [how to prepare an excel sheet to upload multiple leads](https://help.7targets.ai/how-to-prepare-excel-sheet-to-upload-information-of-multiple-leads/).

 ## Step 1

 Click on 'Add lead' button.